Are you one of those people who has tried and tried to get a work at home job and you just can't seem to get anywhere at all?

 Is your resume as good as it can possibly be?

-If you don’t think you can create an impressive resume for yourself, hire a professional to do it for you.
-I have some links to resume resources on this page that should help you get started as well as some posts with resume help here.
+If you don't think you can create an impressive resume for yourself, hire a professional to do it for you.
+I have some links to resume resources to help you start.

 Is your resume tailored to the job you're applying for?